Julia Vysotskaya: Biography

 Julia Vysotskaya was born in Novocherkassk, Rostov Oblast, Russian SFSR, Soviet Union (now Russia).
 She finished high school № 9 in the city of Baku in 1990.
 She graduated in drama from the Belarusian State Academy of Arts in 1995 and the London Academy of Music and Dramatic Art in 1998.

-She worked at the Belarusian Janka Kupała National Academic Theatre, where she played the lead role in productions of The Star Without a Name and The Bald Soprano among others.
+She worked at the Belarusian Janka Kupała National Academic Theatre, where she played the lead role in productions of The Star Without a Name and The Bald Soprano (both by Romanian playwrights) among others.

 She has acted in productions staged at the Mossovet Academy Theatre.

 Since 2003 she has presented the evening programme Let's Eat at Home! and the morning show Breakfast with Julia Vysotskaya on NTV.

 In 2008 she was invited to be the culinary supervisor at a Russian evening held during the World Economic Forum in London.
 In 2009 she was culinary director of the Moscow restaurant "Family Floor".

 She has been the editor-in-chief of the culinary magazine KhlebSol since 2009, year in which she also helped set up the www.edimdoma.ru culinary social network and the first online cooking channel www.edimdoma.tv where users can watch Julia Vysotskaya preparing dishes, and her video blog, which is regularly updated with new content.

 Vysotskaya is the author of numerous cookery best-sellers, of which she has already sold over one and half million copies.

 The actress has received wide acclaim for her portrayal of Olga in the 2016 Holocaust drama Paradise.